cloudfoundry/cf-mysql-release/docs/persistent_disk.md

 When the disk is detached, monit considers the process stopped and BOSH will consider the job as failing.
 However currently BOSH cloud check will not recognize the disk is unattached without a little kick.

-1. Attempt to recreate Node 0 using BOSH.
+1. Attempt to recreate the broken node using BOSH.
 This will alert BOSH to the missing disk.
   <pre class="terminal">
-  $ bosh recreate mysql 0
+  $ bosh recreate mysql INDEX
   </pre>
   You should see an error that looks like this:
   <pre class="terminal">